Understanding Letters of Credit: A Commercial Leasing Guide

 In some cases, replacement Letters may be required if the original issuing bank becomes unstable or loses its charter.
 This became a critical concern during the SVB collapse and should be evaluated regularly in your lease compliance workflows.

-The advantages & disadvantages of using a letter of credit for your security deposit
+What are the advantages and disadvantages of using a letter of credit as a security deposit?

 Advantages for the Commercial Tenant